ajkdrag/Algorithms/README.md

 # Misc.-Solutions
-My solutions to a few coding challenges
+My solutions to a few coding challenges.